 The green padlock means that your website has an SSL certificate installed.
 It means that all communications between visitors to your website and your website are encrypted and safe and is a massive way to build trust in your website.

 While SSL doesn’t stop hackers from getting into your site, it protects your visitor’s private information.
-An SSL is great for your site visitors because it stops man in the middle attacks, eavesdropping and tampering with your information.
+An SSL is great for your site visitors because it stops

 You can tell if a site has an SSL installed by the green padlock and the green letters https:// before the URL.